Aliazzzz/Applied-Design-Patterns-in-CODESYS-V3/README.md

 I picked up these design-patterns from various sources all around the internet and decided to share them.

-Kudo's go to the original posters of these patterns!
+Kudo's go out to the original posters!